MicrosoftDocs/defender-docs/defender-endpoint/api/api-hello-world.md

 ### Do I need a permission to connect?

-For the Application registration stage, you must have a **Global administrator** role in your Microsoft Entra tenant.
+For the Application registration stage, you must have the **Global administrator** role assigned in your Microsoft Entra tenant.

 <a name='step-1---create-an-app-in-azure-active-directory'></a>

 ### Step 1 - Create an App in Microsoft Entra ID

-1. Log on to [Azure](https://portal.azure.com) with your **Global administrator** user.
+1. Sign in to the [Azure portal](https://portal.azure.com).

 2. Navigate to **Microsoft Entra ID** \> **App registrations** \> **New registration**.